TaylorMade M1 430 Driver Review (2016)

 Cons: Not very forgiving on mis-hits; pricey; left handed variant not available on the rack

 Recommended for: Although any golfer can play the 430 M1, it’s most recommended for seasoned golfers, professionals, low handicaps and players who consistently hit the driver solid.
 High handicaps who are up for the challenge of using a smaller head can also enjoy it.

 Want a high-resolution look at the 430 M1?
 Click on the composite image at the top of the page and navigate the photos on the left-hand side of the screen.

 What are the reviews like?

-The 430 M1 has been received extremely well overall (perhaps even a bit better than than the 460 M1), with average customer ratings of 5/5 (100% recommended!) on the TaylorMade website, 5/5 on Amazon (those customer reviews can be read here), and 5/5 on Golfsmith (reviews here).
+The 430 M1 has been received extremely well overall (perhaps even a bit better than than the 460 M1), with average customer ratings of 5/5 (100% recommended!) on the TaylorMade website, 5/5 on Amazon, 4.7/5 on Global Golf (reviews here), and 5/5 on Golfsmith.

 Similar to the 460 M1, customers love the quality modern look, solidness, light weight and amount of adjustability provided.
 Many people prefer the slightly smaller head as well as the sound, feel and added workability of the 430 M1 over the 460 M1.
 In terms of negatives, players do note that there isn’t as much room for error at impact; it’s not quite as forgiving as its 460cc counterpart, and on an absolute scale there are plenty of more forgiving drivers to choose from.
 Also noted is the relatively steep price tag and the fact that left-handed variants are not available.